 Pediatric gastroenterologists are medical doctors with a specialization in children’s medicine.
 To become a pediatric gastroenterologist, they must:

-- Complete four years of medical school
+- Complete four years of medical school or osteopathic medical school

 - Complete a three-year pediatric residency